 We ask you also to spread this call within your regional and national networks and to submit good practice examples.
 You can download and use the text of the call.

-Submitting: You can submit your project descriptions using an online form in the following languages: Deutsch, English, Magyar, Nederlands, Português, Türkçe.
+Submitting: You can submit your project descriptions using an online form in the following languages: Deutsch, English, Italiano, Magyar, Nederlands, Português, Español, Türkçe.
 Other versions will be available soon.

-If you prefer, you can translate it into your national language.
-Here you find the text for translation in English.
+If you prefer, you can translate the call into your national language.
+Here you find the English text for translation.
 Please send the translated version to Tiziana Mascia or Jeroen Clemens.
 We will share a new online version of the form in your language and add it to the choices.

 We are looking for good practice examples for three age groups: 0-3 years, 3-6 years, 6-10 years.